saravanak/labs/diary/blog/2018-01-25-man-in-middle-mitmproxy.md

 	remote_debugger.set_trace
 ```

-Then, on a seperate window, trigger telnet to listen on the port `4444`.
+Then, on a separate window, trigger telnet to listen on the port `4444`.
 Voila,
 a clean, non-cluttered debugging environment for you to explore.

 ![My helpful screenshot](./images/debug-mitmproxy.jpg)